laurentgauthier/p-traffic-signs/README.md

 | 100 km/h              | Bumpy Road                                    |
 | Slippery Road         | Slippery Road                                 |

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
 This compares favorably to the accuracy on the test set of ...

 ### Prediction probabilities

 The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.

+#### First image

 For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.

-The top five soft max probabilities were
+The top five soft max probabilities were:

 | Probability           |     Prediction                                |
 |:---------------------:|:---------------------------------------------:|